weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

+- sequence load should be same dialog as event load

+- When control state != executig, allow manual manipulation of the camera settings -- easy to view what choices a field has
+-- add capture button to manually take a photo with current settings

 - Loading a camera sequence that fails, is not fed back to UI

-- Convert all channels and values to lowercase

-- Internally convert all event ids to lowercase.

 - When I load a camera sequence, i expected the sequence table to get populated in about 1 second.
 Currently takes a bunch of time.

-- Display the top 10 camera sequuence events.
+- Display the top 10 camera sequence events.

 - Persist the event and camera selection in a config file, so reloading the app auto loads the last selected event and sequence file.